edgio-docs/edgio-examples/examples/v7-edge-functions/README.md

 ## Getting Started

-After setting up the project, run `npm run edgio dev` to start a local development server to test the example functions.
+After setting up the project, run `npm run edgio:dev` to start a local development server to test the example functions.

 To deploy the project to Edgio, use the command `npm run edgio:deploy`.
 Note that deployment to Edgio requires you to be logged into Edgio CLI which can be done via `npm run edgio login` and following the instructions.

-This project deploys to `edge-functions-sandbox` team, you must be a member of that team to deploy or you can change the `team` parameter in `edgio.config.js` file but the Edge Functions must be enabled for your team, which can be done by contacting your account manager at Edgio and signing up for the  Edge Functions.

 ## Known Issues and Limitations